Unarelith/OpenMiner/README.md

 - [Wiki: Compiling on Windows using CMake and MinGW-w64](https://github.com/Unarelith/OpenMiner/wiki/Compiling-on-Windows-with-MinGW-w64)
 - [Wiki: Compiling on Windows using CMake and Visual Studio 2017](https://github.com/Unarelith/OpenMiner/wiki/Compiling-on-Windows-with-Visual-Studio-2017)

+### Using OSX

+I don't have an OSX system at the moment.
+But you can help me create a guide for this OS if you have one!

 ## Discussion